Goal

 Methodical Progression

-- Practice in the traverse: Switch
+- Exercise in the traverse: switch riding.

-- Link backside 180° turns
+- Linked backside 180° jumps.